Bhagsys/pwn.college_Bhagesh/Terminal Multiplexing.md

 ```

 ### New Learnings
-Su is used to switch user, usually used to switch to the root user
+screen -ls is used to see all active screens

 ## Switching Windows
-In this level, you must switch to the zardus user and then run /challenge/run.
-Zardus' password is dont-hack-me.
+For this challenge, we've set up a screen session with two windows:

+Window 0 has... well, you'll have to switch there to find out!
+Window 1 has a welcome message
+Attach to the session with screen -r, then use one of the key combinations above to switch to Window 1.
+Go get that flag.

 ### Solve
 **Flag:** `pwn.college{AanurIRGRmLzK4g5eAW0r8YrROY.0FO4IDOxwyM4kjNzEzW}`

-Su to Zardus then enter password and run /challenge/run
+use screen -r then enter ctrl +a +0 and ctrl +a +1 to swtitch windows and get the flag

 ```hacker@terminal-multiplexing~switching-windows:~$ screen -r
 [screen is terminating]